 Swimming and Diving: Clearly more popular in the warmer months swimming is a joy at Lake Starnberg thanks to its crystal clear waters.
 Diving is also possible with a few places actually offering SCUBA Courses.
 You’ll need special permission access to dive on the lake but it certainly is a possibility and indeed many divers every year visit the area to experience Lake Diving.

 Fishing: Anglers love the Starnbergersee where catches can include trout, perch, pike, eel, and carp.
 Fishing here, much like yachting, does require a valid license, so make sure you do check on all the local rules and regulations.

 Shopping: With such a high disposable income demographic living in the area, Starnberg does have a number of fashion label stores and designer outlets.
-However, there are still bargains to be found in the area with Second Hand and Reclaim Stores in the shopping district of Starnberg.
+However, just like the Second Hand Munich experience, there are still bargains to be found in the area with a number of Second Hand and Reclaim Stores available in the shopping district of Starnberg.
 Other towns on the lake have shops also and there are numerous touristic and souvenir stores from where to buy postcards and the like.

 Eating and Drinking: Germans, and Bavarians in particular, LOVE to eat outside and with such a spectacular backdrop it’s no wonder that Starnberger See has so many varied types of culinary establishments about the lake.
 There would have to be literally hundreds of places to enjoy Eating and Drinking (Essen und Trinken) on the Starnberger See.

 Sightseeing: There are several towns on the lake and loads of parks, gardens, museums, castles and more to explore both on the lake and in the very near vicinity to the lake.
 Take Seefeld Castle for example which is just 6kms to the west.
 In a week you won’t have time to see everything of interest on Lake Starnberg or in this region, there are simply too many activities and attractions/sights things to fill your time.